segmentio/segment-docs/src/connections/destinations/catalog/tune/index.md

 [TUNE](https://www.tune.com/) helps attribute mobile app events to the advertisements that a customer interacted with.
 We take care of sending those mobile events to TUNE so that they can be reconciled with ad views.
 The attributed data can then be [routed](#postbacks) back into other tools that you have enabled in Segment.

 This destination is maintained by TUNE.
 Their code is publicly available for [iOS](https://github.com/TuneOSS/segment-integration-ios) and [Android](https://github.com/TuneOSS/segment-integration-android).
-For any issues with the destination, [contact their team](https://help.tune.com/contact-support/).
+For any issues with the destination, [contact the TUNE Support team](https://help.tune.com/contact-support/).

-This document was last updated on May 8, 2018.
-If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!

 ## Getting Started